maulik8789/portfolio/README.md

 ## Features

-Multiple Pages (React Router): The website has multiple pages to showcase various aspects of Rahul's skills and projects.
+Multiple Pages (React Router): The website has multiple pages.

 Fully Responsive: The website is fully responsive and works well on all devices.